 Anne Perry, Matt Blakstad, Jason Arnopp, Edward Cox, Bex Levene, Stark Holborn

 Come one!
 Come all!
 See our passionate panelists voraciously compete to declare their choice of the Most Hated Cliche Of All Time - the biggest laugh sees the panelists pet peeve or authorial nightmare consigned to the dark, dank, despicable, dire depths of Room 101!
-(All cliches will be fished out and washed off and given a good hug after, we don’t hold with cruelty to innocent plot devices).
+(All cliches will be fished out and washed off and given a good hug after, we don’t hold with cruelty to innocent plot devices). - Making and breaking a hero

 Mouton Cadet 5pm-6pm